 Plan your finances and payments

-The first thing you should do is look at your cash flow and any money due to come in and go out of your business accounts over the coming months.
-By having the clearest picture possible of your finances, you can plan for the Christmas period and the money you do and should have available over those months.
+The first thing you should do is look at your cash flow and any money due to come in and out of your business accounts over the coming months.
+By having the clearest picture possible of your finances, you can plan for the Christmas period and the money you should have available over those months.

 Make sure you plan for every eventuality such as bills, stock orders, larger than normal expenses such as staff costs and any unforeseen costs such as broken machinery, damaged stock etc. and be aware of any payments to be made in early January.